test 33

 Is Holiday Pay Time And a Half in California?

-It is not required by law to pay time and a half in California for holidays.
-The exceptions are that if it is a benefit that the company wants to provide, or if the employee has already worked more than 40 hours per week, or 8 hours in a day.
+California businesses don’t legally have to pay time and a half for holidays.
+However, companies can choose to provide extra pay as a benefit.
+The one exception is: You do have to pay time and a half if the employee has already worked 40 hours that week, or 8 hours that day.
 At that point, overtime pay will kick in.

 How Does Holiday Pay Work in Alabama?